syedalz/pfsense-security-lab/README.md

 A virtualized network built to demonstrate core firewall, routing, and network-segmentation fundamentals.
 A pfSense firewall sits between an untrusted "outside" network and a sealed "inside" network, controlling all traffic between them.
 A client machine lives behind the firewall and reaches the internet only by routing through it.

-**Status:** Milestone 2 complete — second internal zone added, segmentation policy written and verified (zone reaches the internet but is firewalled off from the user zone).
+**Status:** Milestone 3 complete — an existing Active Directory environment was integrated as a third firewalled zone; a domain client in the user zone authenticates to a domain controller in the AD zone through explicit least-privilege rules, and can reach *only* the permitted AD services.

 ---